 - Program uninstaller

 OneSafe is another solid app that offers fixes for registry, system, and internet-related junk files, plus the usual tidying up of invalid shortcuts, startup programs, as well as scanning for anything malicious lurking on your PC.

 The free download is similar to AVG TuneUP, in that it’s little more than a diagnostic program that can look for any problems on your system but can hardly fix anything.
-To enable the tools you’ll need to sign up to the subscription options which range from a single month (currently around £9 / $10) to a full year (£2.50 / $3 per month).
+To enable the tools you’ll need to sign up to the subscription options which range from a single month (currently around £9/US$$10) to a full year (£2.50/US$3 per month).

 There are a couple of services available for free, with the ability to manage the programs that automatically boot when you turn on your PC, and an uninstaller that removes not just a program but all the leftover files and registry items.

 If you want more power still, then the Pro package adds duplicate files deletion, search and remove any emails or messages that could give away your bank details, a file shredder, alongside tools to recover deleted or damaged data.
 Unlocking the Pro tier costs an additional £9 / $10, which seems like money well spent.